 Select the Type of market, which is the specific category or sector of the retail market for your products.
 For example, 'Books' or 'Fashion'.

-Tip: Choose the Type of market carefully, as the the fields that you need to complete in the Finalize step are very different per market type.
+Tip: Choose the Type of market carefully, as the the fields that you need to complete in the Mapping step are very different per market type.
 For example, if you select 'Fashion', you need to fill fields such as 'size' and 'material'.
 You can change the market type later in the feed settings if you choose the wrong one. - Click on Advanced settings to edit settings such as 'Master rule'.

 - Once you have completed your feed settings, click Continue.